 - Assistant at Stichting Bescherming Burgerrechten, a civil rights organisation

 Within the programme, the academic study and the practical study are inextricably linked - Cory Fletcher, alumna in Conflict Resolution and Governance

 All lecturers in the Master’s programme in Conflict Resolution and Governance are prominent researchers at the Amsterdam Institute for Social Science Research (AISSR).
 This connection with the AISSR provides students with access to various academic opportunities.
-The Master’s thesis is based on a topic that students develop individually within a common research project.
-Research and writing are conducted in a tutorial setting with a member of the programme faculty.

 Is Conflict Resolution and Governance for you?